What is hyperthyroidism?

 - Radioactive iodine: In this method, a tiny amount of radioactive iodine is taken by mouth which is absorbed by the thyroid gland.
 The radioactive iodine causes the gland to shrink and effectively eliminates the cells that secrete thyroid hormone (thyroxine).
 You may eventually need to take thyroid supplements or medication to prevent thyroid deficiency or hypothyroidism.

 - Surgery: If medications and other methods do not produce desirable results, then surgery is employed as the last option.
-Your doctor may perform a surgery called thyroidectomy to remove a part or all of your thyroid to prevent excess production of thyroid hormone.
-You may have to use hormone supplements on a daily basis to prevent hypothyroidism post thyroidectomy.
+Your doctor may perform a surgery called thyroidectomy to remove a part or all your thyroid to prevent excess production of thyroid hormone.
+You may have to use hormone supplements daily to prevent hypothyroidism post thyroidectomy.